See You on the Other Side (Korn album)

+Critical reaction of the album was generally positive.
+However, criticisms of the album focused on the musical production by The Matrix and songwriting.

 Production

 After completing their record deal with Sony BMG in 2004, Korn partnered with EMI Records and signed to Virgin Records.
 As part of this innovative arrangement, Virgin paid Korn $25 million in exchange for a share in the profits of See You on the Other Side and the band's next album, including tours and merchandising.
 Virgin also received a 30 percent stake in the band's licensing, ticket sales and other revenue sources.
 The album was recorded in Jonathan Davis' home studio which was used for the previous album, Take a Look in the Mirror, as well as the Queen of the Damned soundtrack and score.
 Davis stated "We went through a lot of drama with Head leaving and getting off our label and making the album by ourselves."
 Regarding Brian "Head" Welch's departure, James "Munky" Shaffer recalled "There was kind of a moment where we didn't know what we were going to do and how we were going to continue.
 We kind of decided, 'OK, we can just sit back and we can put out a greatest hits album and end this or we can use this opportunity and instead of looking at it as a loss, reinvent what we do.'"